-The function $H(\boldsymbol k^\star)$ is a regulator function that takes a value of 1 for $4 \omega(\boldsymbol k^\star)^2 = 4 (\vert \boldsymbol k^\star \vert^2 + M^2) < (E^\star_{\sf{inel.}})^2$ and of 0 for $4 \omega(\boldsymbol k^\star)^2 = 4 (\vert \boldsymbol k^\star \vert^2 + M^2) > (E^\star_{\sf uv})^2$, where again $E_{\sf{inel.}}$ is the lowest lying three- or four-particle threshold, and $E^\star_{\sf{uv}}$ is some chosen high ultraviolet cut-off.
+The function $H(\boldsymbol k^\star)$ is a regulator function which takes a value of 1 for $4 \omega(\boldsymbol k^\star)^2 < (E^\star_{\sf{inel.}})^2$ and of 0 for $4 \omega(\boldsymbol k^\star)^2 > (E^\star_{\sf uv})^2$, where again $E^\star_{\sf{inel.}}$ is the lowest lying three- or four-particle threshold, and $E^\star_{\sf{uv}}$ is some chosen high ultraviolet cut-off.
 In the region between, $H(\boldsymbol k^\star)$ interpolates smoothly between the two values.
-This regulator function is similar to the one found in the three-body scattering formalism of refs.~\cite{Hansen:2014eka,Hansen:2015zga}, and corresponds to a separation of low-energy and high-energy parts of the sum, such that both parts are regulated and kept finite.\footnote{It should be emphasized that we have renormalization and regularization schemes keeping the overall result finite, the regulator function here simply ensures we have a separation of high-energy and low-energy contributions to the sum such that both parts are finite and that the low-energy part, which contains the relevant singular behaviour, is tractable when implemented numerically. $E_{\sf uv}$ will simply be a scheme-dependence of the formalism, but should be kept high, as setting it too low will lead to enhanced finite-volume effects.}
+This regulator function is similar to the one found in the three-body scattering formalism of refs.~\cite{Hansen:2014eka,Hansen:2015zga}, and corresponds to a separation of low-energy and high-energy parts of the sum. \footnote{It should be emphasized that we have renormalization and regularization schemes keeping the overall result finite, the regulator function here simply ensures we have a separation of high-energy and low-energy contributions to the sum such that both parts are finite and that the low-energy part, which contains the relevant singular behaviour, is tractable when implemented numerically. $E_{\sf uv}$ will simply be a scheme-dependence of the formalism, but should be kept high, as setting it too low will lead to enhanced finite-volume effects.}

-We next reduce eq.~\eqref{eq:loop_cont} by expanding the functions $\mathcal{L}_{\ell m}(P, \vert \boldsymbol k^\star \vert)$ and $\mathcal{R}^*_{\ell' m'}(P, \vert \boldsymbol k^\star \vert)$ about $\vert \boldsymbol k^\star \vert = k^\star_{\sf os} $ and subtracting and adding an integral to reach
+We next reduce eq.~\eqref{eq:loop_cont} by expanding the functions $\mathcal{L}_{\ell m}(P, \vert \boldsymbol k^\star \vert)$ and $\mathcal{R}^*_{\ell' m'}(P, \vert \boldsymbol k^\star \vert)$ about $\vert \boldsymbol k^\star \vert = p^\star $ and subtracting and adding an integral to reach

 where we introduce the sum-integral difference